Borpa (BORPA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Borpa Historical Price

-According to the latest data gathered on Borpa live price page, the current price of Borpa is 0USD.
-The circulating supply of Borpa(BORPA) is 1000.00M BORPA , giving it a market capitalization of $49.78K.
+According to the latest data gathered on Borpa live price page, the current price of Borpa is 0.00005148USD.
+The circulating supply of Borpa(BORPA) is 1000.00M BORPA , giving it a market capitalization of $51.22K.

 The Borpa Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BORPA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.